Shubham0o7/ETH-Beginner/README.md

 ## Implementation

 To use this contract, you can deploy it to an Ethereum blockchain using a development environment like Remix or Truffle.
-Here's a basic example of how to interact with the contract:
+Here's a step by step explanation of how to interact with the contract:

-1. Deploy the contract.
+1. Go to compiler icon and click on auto-compile.
+2. Next, go to deploy icon and press Deploy button.
+3. Copy the account address.
-2. Call the mint() function to create new tokens and allocate them to an address.
+4. Call the mint() function to create new tokens and allocate them to the address copied earlier.
+Pass some integer to the value parameter and press transact.
+5. Check the value of public variable 'totalSupply'.
-3. Call the burn() function to destroy a certain amount of tokens, provided that the sender has a sufficient balance.
+6. Next, Call the burn() function to destroy a certain amount of tokens, provided that the sender has a sufficient balance.
+Pass address and some integer to the token and press transact.
+7. Check the value of mapping variable 'balance'.